-The Battle fought between 25th July and 2nd August 1813 in the western Pyrenees Mountains, during the Peninsular War; Wellington decisively repelling Marshal Soult’s incursion across the border, intended to re-establish French occupation of Spain
+The series of battles fought between 25th July and 2nd August 1813 in the western Pyrenees Mountains, during the Peninsular War; Wellington decisively repelling Marshal Soult’s incursion across the border to relieve the French garrisons in Pamplona and San Sebastian

 The previous battle of the Peninsular War is the Storming of San Sebastian

-The next battle of the Peninsular War is the Battle of Cape St Vincent 1797
+The next battle of the Peninsular War is the Battle of San Marcial

 War: Peninsular War